 Similar to Victoria, Alinta Energy only has one electricity offer for New South Wales customers, the Fair Deal 27.
 This deal comes with 27% off electricity usage charges when customers pay their bills on time.
 It is a no lock-in contract with no exit fees, and the discount lasts 24 months.
 In the other corner is AGL, this time offering various electricity products, including its big discount plans and no discount Essentials deal.

 Who is cheapest in New South Wales?

 According to our calculations, Essentials is AGL’s cheapest plan.
 So how does this compare to Alinta’s Fair Deal 27 offer?
-Once again we will compare electricity prices across the two retailers for a standard five person household.
+Once again we will compare electricity prices across the two retailers for a standard three person household.
 For individualised results, check out our price comparison tool above.

 |NSW||Alinta Energy||Fair Deal 43||27%||$1,514.71|

-Prices based on average energy consumption figures from AER for five person household on the Ausgrid network in Sydney.
+Prices based on average energy consumption figures from AER for three person household on the Ausgrid network in Sydney.

 Alinta offers South Australians a 25% pay on time discount on electricity usage charges, valid for a two year contract period.
 This product is called – you guessed it – the Fair Deal 25.
 AGL has numerous offers once again, including the fixed rate Essentials.

 Who is cheapest in South Australia?

 Alinta’s Fair Deal 25 is up against AGL’s Eessentials, which we calculate to be the supplier’s cheapest deal in Adelaide.
-The below electricity price calculations use the standard usage figures for a five person household on the SA Power Network.
+The below electricity price calculations use the standard usage figures for a three person household on the SA Power Network.
 Be sure to use our comparison tool for a specific quote in your area.

 |South Australia||Alinta Energy||Fair Deal 25||25%||$2,132.13|

-Prices based on average energy consumption figures from AER for five person household on the SA Power network in Adelaide.
+Prices based on average energy consumption figures from AER for three person household on the SA Power network in Adelaide.

 This time AGL works out to be the cheaper of the two retailers.
 Despite having no discount, AGL’s competitive electricity usage rates allow it to beat out Alinta in South Australia.
 See how these retailers compare to other energy companies with our SA price comparison.